oasis-tcs/openc2-jadn/jadn-v2.0.md

 #### 4.2.2.1 Field Options

-Structured compound types (Array, Map and Record) have Fields that define each item in a collection individually.
+Structured compound types (Array, Map and Record) and the Choice type have Fields that define each item in a collection individually.
 Each Field has a numeric ID, Name, TypeReference, and FieldOptions from [Table 4-3](#table-4-3-options-applicable-to-an-individual-field):